๐ NLP Understanding¶

 -

-This work introduces the first structured taxonomy of legal relations in Chinese civil law (9 domains, 265 relation types) and presents LexRel, a benchmark comprising 1,140 expert-annotated instances.
-The benchmark is used to evaluate leading LLMs on legal relation extraction, revealing significant limitations of current models on this task, while also demonstrating that incorporating legal relation information yields consistent gains on downstream legal AI tasks.
+Constructed the first structured classification system for Chinese civil legal relations (9 domains, 265 relation types) and proposed the LexRel benchmark (1,140 expert-annotated samples).
+Evaluated the capabilities of mainstream LLMs in legal relation extraction, identifying significant limitations in current models while demonstrating the performance gains legal relation information provides to downstream legal AI tasks.

 - LLM-Guided Semantic Bootstrapping for Interpretable Text Classification with Tsetlin Machines